ouked/ouked.github.io/_posts/2021-04-12-Duck-Driver.md

 learnt this at the cost of frying mine after the car was in bits from trying to expose the motors.
 We should have been using a motor driver ([such as this one](https://thepihut.com/products/l298n-motor-stepper-driver)), but we didn't have one, and the shops were closed.
 We did find a chip inside the car (MX1919), but we couldn't find a datasheet for it anywhere, or figure out how to use it.

+I ended up **breaking my Raspberry Pi**, and it no longer works.
+I'm not exactly sure what broke it, but it could be any (combination) of the following:

+- I shorted the negative and +3.3V pins
+- I shorted the negative and +5V pins
+- I tried to draw too much current ([more than 50mA](https://elinux.org/RPi_Low-level_peripherals#Power_pins))
+- Anything else: I was being careless

 At this point I was **frustrated** and **embarrassed**: I had told my team that I could do this, they had invested their own time and money into this idea, and I was failing.